dirtyhenry/blog-deadrooster-org/_posts/2005-04-24-bloc-party-cover-contest.md

 - Dead Rooster Announcement
 comments: []
 ---
-Hooray Henrys announce that they will take part in the game : [V2 France Bloc Party cover contest->http://www.lesinrocks.com/2005/04/14/musique/un-concours-de-reprise-de-bloc-party-11190535/] with a rock'n'roll version of {Helicopter}.
+Hooray Henrys announce that they will take part in the game : [V2 France Bloc Party cover contest->http://www.lesinrocks.com/2005/04/14/musique/un-concours-de-reprise-de-bloc-party-11190535/] with a rock'n'roll version of *Helicopter*.